pcardotatgit/Umbrella_Investigate_Check_Domain_Reputations/readme.md

 	$python 3-check_domain_security_details.py

 	This above script will give you more details on domains in the domains.txt files.
 These additionnal criteria could useful to be more accurate on blocking action you will do

+4/ Check Security Reputation of all links contained into a web page

+	$python 4-check_links_status_from_a_webpage.py

+	This above script first retreives all domains from url links contained into a web page and check for their Security Information.

 # Credit and References